Skip to Main Content

 Now’s the time to act on your strategy.
 Making your ask can go several ways, depending on the move that your organization has decided to focus on.

 For example, if you’re trying to convert a pool of prospects into donors, that can be done by either a direct mail or email campaign.
-However, if you’re trying to gain a major donor, you’re going to want to ensure that it’s made by someone the candidate knows, within an appropriate setting and personally.
+However, if you’re trying to gain a major donor, you should ensure that it’s made by someone the candidate knows, within an appropriate setting.

 To track your progress, document all interactions and donor activity on your nonprofit CRM or spreadsheet.